SturdiPancreas/CGM-TIR-watch/settings.md

 The first or lowest number you would like to be considered "high".
 Another way of thinking of this this number and everything above it will be counted as a **"high"** glucose value.
 Note: On some android devices, this may show as a number with several zeros after the decimal point - you can still enter a whole number as your value. **The default value is 150 mg/dL**.

 ### Secondary User CAGE Total (Hours):
+This is the total number of hours the **2nd diabetic** prefers to use a cannula before changing it.
+Example: If you choose 72 hours, then 70 hours after your last recorded pump site change, CAGE will show 2 hours remaining.
+This requires entry of pump site changes into Nightscout.  **The default setting is 72 hours**.

 ### Secondary User CAGE Warn (Hours):
+This is the number of hours **remaining** at which the CAGE pill will change color to the user-set warning color (same as the high color) and a numeric value of hours remaining will be displayed.  **The default setting is 12 hours**.

 ### Secondary User CAGE Urgent (Hours):
+This is the number of hours **remaining** at which the CAGE pill will change color to the user-set urgent color (same as the low color) and a numeric value of hours remaining will be displayed.  **The default setting is 6 hours**.

 ### Secondary User Pump Max Reservoir Size: (Optional)
 This will be used as the total for the top bar display for the **2nd diabetic's** pump.
 Depending on what makes most sense to you, you may consider entering your total reservoir size, or the units that typically remain after you prime your pump.  **The default value is 300 units**.